 If you are using the reports from InventoryLab, make sure you review the documentation to support your operating expenses that you enter.
 Also, you will want to print out and verify the inventory still in your possession.
 You may need to calculate and include inventory in your home or warehouse that is not at Amazon.

-We’ll dig into these reports and more when I join Jeff Campbell from InventoryLab on January 19, 2021 at 3:30 pm Eastern for a webinar about how to prepare for your meeting with your CPA.
+We’ll dig into these reports and more when I join Jeff Campbell from InventoryLab on January 19, 2021 at 3:30 pm Eastern for a webinar about how to prepare for your meeting with your tax preparer.
 Check out the details and register using the link below.

 Join Jeff from InventoryLab and his special guest, Cyndi Thomason, as they discuss taxes and the ecommerce seller.
 Cyndi is the founder and CEO of bookskeep, which specializes in providing bookkeeping, consulting, and so much more to ecommerce sellers.
 Cyndi is also the author of Profit First for Ecommerce Sellers which goes into detail on how your business can use the Profit First fundamentals to get, and more importantly, remain profitable.
 We’ll discuss some things you should be doing throughout the year, as well as the reports from InventoryLab that will come in handy for your CPA.
 We may even have a tip or two to help you keep current and document those bits of information, as well as some time at the end for a little Q&A.